StackStorm/st2docs/docs/source/rbac.rst

                - "action_all"

 A `pack owner` role would require the user to be able to view, create, modify and delete all contents of a pack.
-Again, lets pick pack `example` as the target of ownership.
+Again, let's pick pack `example` as the target of ownership.

 See :ref:`available permission types<ref-rbac-available-permission-types>` for a full list of permission types.